mordilion/Dialog/README.md

 $logger->warning('This is a warning message!'); // gets written to the file
 ```

-### Write all messages into a file and send only error mesages to a specified email address
+### Write all messages into a file and send only error messages to a specified email address
 ```php
 <?php